neither follower nor liker be

 Research from ad buying and video marketing platform Pixability found in 2014 that “the top 100 global brands have nearly 1,400 YouTube channels.”
 This constitutes more than 360,000 videos, with more than 19 billion views, representing an increase of 39 percent in just one year.

-Hard hitting marketers are deluging the web with their content, overwhelming any potential for the egalitarian high hopes of electronic media, or more critically, any semblance of honesty and accountability.
+Hard hitting marketers are deluging the web with their content, overwhelming any potential for the egalitarian high hopes of digital media, or more critically, any semblance of honesty and accountability.
 Page after page of jaw dropping revelations of how BigBro multinationals are manipulating us psychologically and emotionally to become our “friend” goes from creepy to disgusting to alarming.
 Getting us to self identify with their product, if you think about it, is bizarre.
 This is what following and sharing really means.
 What I’ve pulled from the book is only a fraction of her startling report.
 Some of the most gut wrenching parts are the quotations she got from interviews with ad executives.
 The peculiar rationalizations and self contradictory statements are bewildering.

 Black Ops Advertising nails it : Advertising is evil.
 That may sound hyperbolic.
 It would be if advertising told us only what we need to know : Who/What.
 In the beginning that was the purpose of publicity, to let us know who did what.
 From simply letting the public know what’s available, and leaving it to the customer to choose as one needs, advertising has been twisted into the seller telling you what you want, when, where, and how much you want it.
-It’s been weaponized against other sellers, who may be equally good or as likely better, so that you won’t give them a second thought.
+It’s been weaponized against other sellers, who may be equally good, or likely better, so that you won’t give them a second thought.
 It’s become a high powered laser aimed at the consumer without regard to health or welfare of the individual, or the public, or the environment.
 Op out.

 Black Ops Advertising, Mara Einstein, OR Books, 2016

-Arguing that you don’t care about the right to privacy because you have nothing to hide is no different than saying you don’t care about free speech because you have nothing to say.” — Edward Snowden
+“Arguing that you don’t care about the right to privacy because you have nothing to hide is no different than saying you don’t care about free speech because you have nothing to say.” — Edward Snowden

 also read [Dubble Bubble]